 However if you can, I’d advise against visiting Belfast the first half of July.
 The 12th of July is known as “Orangefest”.
 It’s the day when loyalist bands march throughout the city centre to commemorate the Battle of the Boyne from 1690, in which the Protestant King William III proclaimed victory over the Catholic King James II.

 If you know anything about Northern Ireland’s history and the Troubles, you will realize that this is a fortnight of tension between both communities that is occasionally accompanied by unrest and rioting.
+Not the best time to spend a weekend in Belfast.

 Is Belfast safe?